Extensive Ida storm damage hurts oil industry recovery effort - Up News Info

 Article content

-PORT FOUCHON — Energy companies on Wednesday were scrambling to open new supply operations and get workers to offshore production platforms after the industry’s key logistics centers took direct hits from Hurricane Ida, executives said.
+PORT FOURCHON — Energy companies on Wednesday scrambled to open new offshore supply operations and restart pipelines and platforms, days after Hurricane Ida slammed the U.S. Gulf Coast, executives said.

+Oil refineries, however, could take weeks to restart while utilities work to restore power and supply water, they said.

-Damaged roads, power and transport facilities slowed efforts to complete aerial surveys of offshore facilities three days after the storm tore through the U.S. Gulf of Mexico.
-The surveys are first step to returning crews for more extensive safety and equipment checks.
+Damaged roads, power and transport facilities slowed efforts to complete aerial surveys of offshore platforms and pipelines three days after the storm tore through the Gulf of Mexico.
+The surveys are first step to returning about 80% of the region’s oil output halted by the storm.

 Advertisement